Why is General Counsel turnover so high? And what can you do about it?

 Legal: Hungry for innovation

 Beyond natural attrition, a number of reasons could be behind the high General Counsel turnover.
-But one reason stands out above all else: with the accelerating pace of business change, General Counsels simply aren't transforming their functions fast enough.
+But one reason stands out above all else: with the accelerating pace of business change, General Counsel simply aren't transforming their functions fast enough.
 CEO’s increasingly expect their Legal teams to be working with the business to generate revenue and improve cash flow, whilst improving risk management and saving money.

 However, research by Gartner shows that Legal and IT are tied for the title of 'functions slowing execution’.
 And they know it: Gartner research shows 90 per cent of Legal staff report feeling they slow other functions down when they execute their tasks slowly.